Mama's Dirty Girls: Reception

-Diabolique magazine said "The acting is fine and it’s a great concept... but the movie is never as much fun as you want it to be.
-They didn’t quite get the story right – the pace is too slow, unlike Big Bad Mama where there’s lots of action, here it’s mostly hanging around houses, and there’s no driving narrative.
+Diabolique magazine wrote "The acting is fine and it’s a great concept...but the movie is never as much fun as you want it to be.
+They didn’t quite get the story right – the pace is too slow, unlike Big Bad Mama where there’s lots of action; here it’s mostly hanging around houses, and there’s no driving narrative.
 Also, who wants to watch a three girls film where the guys triumph?"